2025-CSU-Group-9-OverSight/OverSight-ITC303/CONTRIBUTING.md

 Testing should be performed regularly in an isolated environment.
 If a bug is found include a detailed description with steps for replication if able.

-New functions, bug testing etc will occur in a branch and then be merged back into the main branch once complete and tested via a code review
+New functions, bug testing etc will occur in a branch and then be merged back into the main branch once complete and tested via a code review.

 ## Coding conventions